Door breaching: Manual methods

 The simplest solution is to check the door knob first.
 Utilizing a breaching tool is unnecessary if the door is unlocked and easy to open.
 If the door is locked, breachers can attempt to force inward-opening doors with a strong kick.
 The breacher will aim to hit the door near the locking mechanism, but not kick the doorknob itself as one can easily twist an ankle doing so.
-Other methods like shotgun breaching can be supplemented afterward with a kick to force the door in.
+Other methods, like ballistic breaching, can be supplemented afterward with a kick to force the door in.